-On the de novo portion of the appeal, the projects are inconsistent with LCP policies and standards that protect water supply because they do not address the critical need for careful and conservative planning regarding water resources, do not demonstrate that they will not adversely affect a natural freshwater groundwater supply during this extended period of drought, and because they are intended to circumvent State, County and MWD mandated water rationing to provide supplemental water for non-drought-tolerant landscaping.
-Further, there is the potential that the Schlesinger well will cause significant adverse impacts to San Ysidro Creek and its riparian corridor, a designated environmentally sensitive habitat area.
+The subject residential property currently receives municipal water service from the MWD and the proposed water well is inconsistent with LCP policies and standards that protect water supply because it does not address the critical need for careful and conservative planning regarding water resources, does not demonstrate that it will not adversely affect a natural freshwater groundwater supply during this extended period of drought, and because it is intended to circumvent State, County and MWD mandated water rationing to provide supplemental water for non-drought-tolerant landscaping.
+Further, there is the potential that the water well will cause significant adverse impacts to San Ysidro Creek and its riparian corridor, a designated environmentally sensitive habitat area.